zoehendershot/airflow-practice/README.md

 5. Save the file and return to the Airflow UI.
 Refresh the page or wait a couple of minutes for your DAG to appear.
 It should be in a paused state.
 6. Unpause your DAG and run it once by hand.
 8. You can use `MONGO-ATLAS` from Lab 9 to review the values your code inserted into the database.
 Be sure to select the correct database.
-9. Take a screenshot of the inserted document in MongoDB and submit it for the lab.
+9. Take a screenshot of the inserted documents in MongoDB and submit it for the lab.
 10. Answer this question: How many documents were inserted into your collection?

 ### Bonus!